Methlick

 Methlick (Gaelic: Maothulach) is a village in the Formartine area of Aberdeenshire, Scotland, situated on the River Ythan 11.2 km north-west of Ellon.

 Services

-Methlick is served by a parish church, a general store, a garage and hardware store, one hotel and a village hall.
-There is a primary school, with secondary pupils travelling to Meldrum Academy in Oldmeldrum 11.3 km away.
-Methlick village also features a recently renovated play park in 2013 providing a range of play equipment for all ages.
+Methlick is served by a parish church, a general store, a garage, a Chinese takeaway, a hotel, and a village hall.
+There is a primary school, with secondary pupils traveling to Meldrum Academy in Oldmeldrum 11.3 km away.
+Methlick Village also features a recently renovated play park in 2013 providing a range of play equipment for all ages.
+Methlick Community Council has dedicated time to fundraise and build an all-weather multi-use games area (MUGA) within their King George V Park.
+These facilities are free for anyone within and outside of the Methlick community to use.

 Transport

 The village is situated at the intersection of the B9005 road from Ellon to Fyvie and the B9170 road from Inverurie to New Deer, both routes crossing the River Ythan at Methlick Bridge.

 Methlick is served by regular bus services to Aberdeen and less frequent services linking to Ellon, Fyvie and Inverurie.

 Community

 Methlick Community Council represents local views to the principal local authority, Aberdeenshire Council.